Towards Onboard Continuous Change Detection for Floods: Results and Discussion

-Unfortunately, we do not have a test dataset for continuous change detection for natural disasters.
-Therefore, we cannot directly compute how much information learned from previous time steps is used in the inference process.
-Notably, the bitemporal baseline model can be used to identify low-quality images in the test series, in which case we expect our model to utilize information stored in the HE.
-We found candidates in the following way.
-Each pre-disaster image in the input series is paired with the post-disaster image for inference by the bitemporal baseline.
-If the baseline performance on a pair of images is much worse than on the other pairs, then the particular pre-disaster image must be of a bad quality.
-By observing the difference in F1-score between the best result and each pre-disaster image, we identified two primary candidates for low-quality images: Brazil No. 3 and Germany No. 3 .
-The complete analysis is shown in Table~\ref{tab:time} in Appendix~\ref{app:bad_images} and images of interest can be seen in Appendix~\ref{app:results} in Fig.~\ref{fig:brazil-results} and Fig.~\ref{fig:germany-results}.
+To evaluate the model's capacity to continuously store historical information, we designed an experiment to observe how it leverages information from the HE during the processing of low-quality inputs.
+To isolate these low-quality images, we employed a bi-temporal baseline model.
+In this setup, each pre-disaster image in a series was individually paired with the post-disaster image for inference.
+The underlying logic is straightforward: if the baseline model yields a substantially lower performance on a specific pair compared to the rest of the series, that particular pre-disaster image is deemed to be of low quality.
+By analyzing the drop in F1-score between the best overall result and each individual pre-disaster image, we successfully identified two primary low-quality candidates: Brazil No. 3 and Germany No. 3.
+The comprehensive analysis can be found in Table~\ref{tab:time} of Appendix~\ref{app:bad_images}, with the corresponding test scenes depicted in Fig.~\ref{fig:brazil-germany-inputs}.

-Our HiT-Prithvi model was evaluated analogously.
+Notably, while Brazil No. 1 produced the worst score, it could not be utilized for this test.
+Because it is the first image in the series, the HE is empty at that moment, precluding any measurement of continuous memory.
+Our HiT-PrithVi model was evaluated analogously.
 During series processing, it was prompted to create a prediction for the post-disaster image.
 As shown in Table~\ref{tab:final-time}, the HiT model did not experience any drop in performance when presented with low-quality images before the final prediction.
 This suggests its capability to store important information in the HE.
 However, this requires further investigation, which is not possible without specialized testing data.